jscas/jscas-server/docs/Plugins.md

 be registered for each failed authenticator, but no other action is taken.

 Reference implementation: [/lib/plugins/jsIdP](/lib/plugins/jsIdP/index.js)

+<a id="attribute-resolver-plugins"></a>
+## `attributeResolver` Plugins

+During service ticket validation it is possible for extended user attributes to be returned along with a successful ticket validation.
+In order for these attributes to be added to the response there must be an `attributeResolver` plugin registered with the *JSCAS* server.
+Such a plugin is merely an object with a single method: `async function attributesFor (username) {}`.

+The `attributesFor` method must return an empty object, `{}`, if no attributes for the specified user could be found.
+Otherwise, it should return an object with keys that represent the attribute names and values the attribute values.

+If a user is a member of a set of groups, it is recommended that the attribute name be `memberOf`.

 <a id="misc-plugins"></a>
 ## `misc` Plugins